gloveboxes/Create-your-first-Azure-function-with-Kotlin-and-IntelliJ/README.md

 |Programming Language| Kotlin|
 |Date|As at April 2019|

-This is a walk through for creating Kotlin Azure Functions.
+This is a walkthrough for creating Kotlin Azure Functions.

 ##  1. <a name='ReferenceDocumentation'></a>Reference Documentation